 At the present, two of them are in active use: Karupahna can accommodate up to 12 guests and Ale-Sepa, which can accommodate 40 people and has a seminar room and party hall.
 There is no hunting in the wildlife park and we ask visitors to have a respectful attitude towards our residents.
 We ask to not frighten the animals or fly the drones so that the experience could be enjoyed also by the next guests.
 The whole territory is fenced and the park is still a home for well-known and widespread large animals in Estonia, as well as roe deer, moose, foxes, raccoons and hares, as well as other smaller animals that can easily move in and out through the net fence.

-The length of the observation circle is about 8 km. and there are 5-6 feeding grounds next to it, where red deer gladly gather in poor times for fresh food.
+The length of the observation circle is depending on a season from 9 to 11 km. and there are 6 feeding grounds next to it, where red deer gladly gather in poor times for fresh food.
 However, they are wild animals living in an wildlife park, who decide themselves when and how much they show up.
 In hot weather, they do not tend to pose in the sun, so it is wise to plan a visit in the morning or in the evening.

 Most of these beautiful animals gather in feeding grounds in winter, when there is a shortage of fresh food in the forest.
 Deer also like to eat bark, so you can see many felled and carefully peeled trees by the observation circle.